connorwyatt/sakura-intellij-theme/README.md

 <!-- Plugin description -->
+NOTE: This plugin is pre-release, there may be some parts of the UI which are not yet themed.

 This plugin is a theme for IntelliJ based IDEs.
 It is inspired by sakura trees.
 <!-- Plugin description end -->